ibanlopez/gatsby-starter-base-theme-ui/README.md

 ## Customize starter

-Thanks to [Theme UI](https://theme-ui.com/) you can customize the starter look and feel in a breeze:
+Thanks to [Theme UI](https://theme-ui.com/) you can customize the starter's look and feel in a breeze:

 Go to file /src/gatsby-plugin-theme-ui/index.js inside the repo and you'll find all the instructions to customize your colors, presets, modes, etc.